Dila Sangraula

 Dila Sangraula Pant (Nepali: डिला संग्रौला पंत) is a Nepali politician and a member of the House of Representatives of the federal parliament of Nepal.
 In May 2019, she was elected the minister of labour of the shadow cabinet formed by the main opposition of the parliament, Nepali Congress.

-As of 2016, she is the president of Nepal Woman Association, the women wing of Nepali Congress.
+She served as the president of Nepal Woman Association, the women wing of Nepali Congress from 2012 to 2016.